 - 7 year expiration allows for use with multiple siblings

-- 2 year warranty with proof of purchase (keep that receipt!)
+- 2 year warranty with proof of purchase (keep that receipt!)—extend it by an extra year by registering your seat within the first 3 months after purchasing!

 In fairness, these may not be a problem for everyone but I list some potential disadvantages that may be an issue for some parents: